christivl/Rain-UK/README.md

 ## This Project
 This is a personal project, displaying my current skills in data science.
+The main focus is on working with databases, statistical analysis and data visualisation.
-It consists of three mini-projects, each in the form of a Jupyter Notebook, focussing on working with databases and analysing and visualising data.
+The project is made of three mini-projects, each in the form of a Jupyter Notebook:

 1. Curve Fitting:

 This notebook retrieves the historical rainfall data for London from 1980 from a publicly available API (OpenMeteo).
 It then calculates the number of rainy days per year and plots the yearly rain count.
-Finally, a third-order Fourier series is fitted to the data.
+Finally, the trends are modelled using a third-order Fourier series.

 2. Automation:

-It finds the geographical coordinates (Latitude, Longitude) of all the UK cities from a public database (GeoNames) and retrieves the
+This notebook automates the calculation of rainy days per year across hundreds of UK cities.
+However, it also scrapes It begins by scraping the geographical coordinates (Latitude, Longitude) of these cities, from the GeoNames public database, as these are required inputs for the API.

 3. Colourmaps & Animated Plots